cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

 ## Attributes

-Attributes are special instance variables that can be displayed in the **Attribute Inspector** and can also be serialized.
+Attributes are special instance variables that can be displayed in the **Inspector** panel and can also be serialized.

 ### Properties and Constructors